Strength Training Manual

-But smart people are not slaves to generalizations – they start with generalizations, but quickly update them with new information to improve their insights.
+But intelligent people are not slaves to generalizations – they start with generalizations but quickly update them with new information to improve their insights.
 For example, one can say that females are generally weaker than males (yeah, sexist generalization), which means two things: (1) average female is weaker than the average male, and (2) randomly selected female will be very likely to be weaker than randomly selected male in the population.
 Of course, we also need to take into account how much weaker, but without making this a statistic treatise about magnitudes of effects, one cannot claim that all females are weaker than all males.
-Even if we start with this generalization before working with a new female individual client or athlete and assume generalization is true and we apply it to this individual as well (let’s call this prior belief), we need to update this prior belief with observations and experience while working with this individual, who might be a future or current world class powerlifter (and probably stronger than 90% of males).
+Even if we start with this generalization before working with a new female individual client or athlete and assume generalization is true and we apply it to this individual as well (let’s call this prior belief), we need to update this prior belief with observations and experience while working with this individual, who might be a future or current world-class powerlifter (and probably stronger than 90% of males).

 Figure 1.2.
 Bayesian updating, simplified